nirunif/pomodoro-timer/README.md

 - Manage To-Dos - Add tasks in the "Today's TO-DOs" section.

-Developed with love by bunny
-Inspired by the Pomodoro technique and retro radio designs.
+Inspired by the Pomodoro technique and retro radio designs 🤎